AndrewADev/data-viz-d3-and-firebase/README.md

 # data-viz-d3-and-firebase

-This project combines the exercises of Shaun Pelling's D3.js & Firebase course with a Vue-Bootstrap SPA (as opposed to Vanilla JS and Material design.)
+This project combines the exercises of Shaun Pelling's D3.js & Firebase course with a Bootstrap-Vue SPA (as opposed to Vanilla JS and Material design.)

 ## Project setup
 This project assumes you are running against a firebase firestore instance for persistence.
 See [Google's documentation](https://cloud.google.com/firestore/docs/quickstart-servers) for creating a firestore instance.